 - (1) Clinical Management-Certain benefits are subject to a utilization review (UR) program.
-The program has the following components: - (A) Preauthorization of Services-The claims administrator must authorize some services in advance.
+The program has the following components: - (A) Preauthorization-The claims administrator must authorize some services in advance.
+Preauthorization is to determine if the procedure or treatment is medically necessary.
+The claims administrator will determine what procedures or treatments are subject to preauthorization.
 Without preauthorization, any claim that requires preauthorization will be denied for payment.
-Members who have another primary carrier, including

-Medicare, are not subject to this provision except for those services that are not covered by the other primary carrier, but are otherwise subject to preauthorization under this rule.
-Preauthorization does not verify eligibility or payment.
+Members who have another primary carrier, or who are enrolled in the Medicare Advantage Plan are not subject to this provision except for those services that are not covered by the other primary carrier, but are otherwise subject to preauthorization under this rule.
 Preauthorizations found to have a material misrepresentation or intentional or negligent omission about the person's health condition or the cause of the condition may be rescinded.